 Natalie Cyphers, Ph.D., RN, CPN, FCN

-Natalie Cyphers is an assistant professor in the Department of Nursing and Health.
+Natalie Cyphers is an associate professor in the Department of Nursing and Health.
 She has a background in a variety of patient care settings, including hospitals, home care, school nursing, and faith community nursing.
 Her clinical experience includes pediatric nursing in both acute care and community health settings.
 In addition, she has clinical experience in adult orthopedic, general medical/surgical, and neonatal intensive care.
 Currently, Dr. Cyphers is a faith community nurse coordinating the Health and Wellness Ministry in her local congregation.

 Dr. Cyphers teaches in the undergraduate traditional, accelerated, and ACCESS nursing programs.
 She is the course coordinator for Nursing Care of Children, teaching both in the classroom and in the clinical setting.
 She is a clinical instructor for the Community and Public Health Nursing course focusing on pediatric community settings.
 Dr. Cyphers' additional teaching responsibilities include teaching Creating a Healthy Lifestyle values seminar at the undergraduate level, and being a clinical preceptor for the Nursing Education Practicum at the graduate level.